abokth/pgborg/INSTALL.md

     [Install]
     WantedBy=multi-user.target

-Enable and start the repositories.
+Enable and start the services.